-The National Institutes of Health (NIH) is the world’s largest funder of biomedical research and currently supports $154 million in Parkinson’s research (Fiscal Year [FY] 2012).
+The National Institutes of Health (NIH) is the world’s largest funder of biomedical research and currently supports $135 million in Parkinson’s research (Fiscal Year (FY) 2013).
 The NIH funds research grants in all fifty states designed to identify and develop medical discoveries that improve people’s health, understand disease, and save lives.
 For millions of individuals and families living with Parkinson’s and other chronic, progressive diseases, NIH research offers great promise for better treatments and, ultimately, a cure.

-PAN works in coalition to increase federal funding for the NIH as a member of the Ad Hoc Group for Medical Research, a coalition of over 100 patient advocacy groups, academic institutions, and scientific communities, and as a member of the National Health Council, an organization of over 100 national health-related organizations that provides a united voice for the more than 133 million people with chronic diseases and disabilities and their family caregivers.
+PAN works in coalition to increase federal funding for the NIH as a member of the Ad Hoc Group for Medical Research, a coalition of over 100 patient advocacy groups, academic institutions, and scientific communities, and as a member of the Coalition for Health Funding, an organization representing over 100 million patients, health care providers, public health professionals, advocacy groups, and scientists in support of preserving and strengthening investments in public health.

 Current Funding Efforts

 Fiscal Year (FY) 2015

 Congress has passed a continuing resolution to keep the government funded at FY 2014 levels through December 11, which means that current funding NIH remains at roughly $30 billion.

 In June, the Senate Labor, Health and Human Services (L-HHS), and Education Subcommittee passed its L-HHS Appropriations bill, providing a $605 million increase for NIH as well as a $25 million increase to NINDS.
 The bill did not proceed to full Appropriations Committee consideration and will likely not be brought to the Senate floor.
 The House has not yet begun consideration of their version of the L-HHS bill.